 Minimally invasive stabilization — postoperative care

-If you are preparing to undergo minimally invasive stabilization surgery, you have most likely already researched the procedures and process of the surgery itself.
-While this is helpful knowledge when determining whether or not this treatment option is right for you, you should also value the knowledge of what you can expect after your procedure is completed.
-You’ve already had to sit on the sidelines of life for so long due to your chronic back pain; you should make sure that you are prepared for the recovery process after the surgery to ensure that your body heals properly so you can finally get back to the activities you love.
+If you are preparing to undergo minimally invasive stabilization surgery, you may have already researched the procedures and process of the surgery itself.
+While this is helpful knowledge when determining whether or not this treatment option is right for you, you should also learn about what to expect after your procedure is completed.
+Making sure you are prepared for the recovery process after the surgery can help ensure that your body heals properly so you can finally get back to the activities you love.

 One of the most important things to remember during your postoperative recovery is to listen to your body.
 If you feel pain or discomfort during any activity, stop and rest.
-Remember that your body is healing not only from a surgery, but also from months — sometimes years — of rest and little use.
+Remember that you are healing not only from a surgery, but also from months, sometimes years, of rest and little use.
 You must gradually work your body back into doing your daily activities and hobbies.
 If you try to speed this process along, you might risk injuring yourself and lengthening your surgical recovery time.

 The recovery timeline